ibm-cloud-docs/FileStorage/index.md

    - Provider managed encryption for data-at-rest at no additional cost
 - **All Flash Backed Storage** [(Available in select data centers.)](new-ibm-block-and-file-storage-location-and-features.html)
    - All flash storage for volumes provisioned with Endurance or Performance at 2IOPS/GB or higher
-- **Snapshots (When provisioned with Endurance or Performance in [select data centers]**(new-ibm-block-and-file-storage-location-and-features.html)).
+- **Snapshots (When provisioned with Endurance or Performance in [select data centers](new-ibm-block-and-file-storage-location-and-features.html))**.
    - Captures point-in-time data snapshots non-disruptively
 - **Replication** (When provisioned with Endurance or Performance in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).
-   - Automatically copies snapshots to a partner {{site.data.keyword.BluSoftlayer_full)} data center
+   - Automatically copies snapshots to a partner {{site.data.keyword.BluSoftlayer_full}} data center
 - **Highly available connectivity**
-   - Uses redundant networking connections to maximize availability - NFS-based File Storage routed TCP/IP connections
+   - Uses redundant networking connections to maximize availability - NFS-based {{site.data.keyword.filestorage_short}} routed TCP/IP connections
 - **Concurrent access**
    - Allows multiple hosts (up to 64) to simultaneously access file volumes
 - **Clustered databases**